MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     interface ICoreWebView2_4 : ICoreWebView2_3
     {
         /// Add an event handler for the ContextMenuRequested event.
-        /// ContextMenuRequested event is raied when the user right clicks in the webview
+        /// ContextMenuRequested event is raised when a context menu is requested by the user
+        /// and the browser hasn't disabled context menu usage.
         /// The host can use their own UI to create their own context menu using
         /// the data provided in the API or can add to / remove from the default
         /// context menu.
 If the host doesn't handle the event, Webview will